aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-cell/_index.md

 ﻿---
-title: "Add Cell to Table Row"
-second_title: "Aspose Words Cloud Docs"
+title: "Insert a cell into a given row of a table in a Word document"
 type: docs
 url: /tables/add-cell/
-aliases: [/add-cell-to-table-row/]
-description: "Add a cell to a table's row in a Word document"
+description: "Insert a cell into a given row of a table in a Word document"
 weight: 20
 ---

-Inserts a new cell to the table row.
+Inserts a new cell into a given row of a table in a Word document.

-## Add cell to table's row in Word document REST API
+## Insert a cell into a given row of a table in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|